Early successes – the Green Belt

 In 1928 the Hertfordshire branch of the Council for the Preservation of Rural England (CPRE) was formed, two years after its national counterpart.
 Its purpose was to prevent further loss of the countryside to urban sprawl and ribbon development.
 In 1938 following a decade of warnings from key CPRE figures, local activists and allies in Parliament, the Metropolitan Green Belt Act was passed.

 Proposals to protect the countryside took further shape during the Second World War.
-Abercrombie’s 1944 Greater London Plan proposed a Green Belt around London and satellite or new towns beyond that would take the majority of new development.
+Abercrombie’s 1944 Greater London Plan proposed a Green Belt around London.
+Satellite or new towns beyond that would take the majority of new development.

-The 1947 Town and Country Planning Act introduced universal development control, and local authorities were given powers to safeguard land for Green Belts.
+The 1947 Town and Country Planning Act introduced universal development control.
+Local authorities were given powers to safeguard land for Green Belts.
 Green Belt policy was fully implemented England-wide in 1955 ‘for the well-being of our people and for the preservation of the countryside’.